 “It is just one day,” affirms Dundas, Ont.-based registered dietitian Shannon Crocker, “but it is couched over a month of holiday events, so if you’re going to indulge, keep on track for the rest of the time.”

 Keeping on track throughout the month may be difficult, but it can be done with a little knowledge, moderation and willpower.
 If you have a weakness for eggnog, try to remember that just one cup of the two per cent variety (which is less than a standard tall glass) is 260 calories alone, and deep-fried snacks (party staples throughout the season) can be anywhere from 100-300 calories for a few items.
 So don’t indulge every day or go overboard when you do.
 As for New Years itself, Crocker recommends being mindful of the potential calories long before the party starts.

 “Work out that morning,” says Crocker.
-“Go for a walk, go skating, just get your body moving.
+“Go for a walk, go skating, just get your Healthy Body moving.
 Also, don’t skip meals to save calories for the evening, because whether you eat all day or all at once, too many calories is too many calories.”

 Crocker recommends eating a protein-heavy meal before the party, as it might prevent an acute case of the munchies later on.
 Then, when you get to the party, pick an indulgence and try not to load up with too many other snacks.
 “With appetizers, think kid-size portions,” adds Crocker.
 “Use a small plate so less looks and feels like more, and don’t sit near the food.
 Mingle with the guests.”

 New Year’s Eve isn’t just famous for the finger foods, but also for the plentiful booze.
 However, for anyone who isn’t the designated driver, there are ways to better “pick your poison” with your waistline in mind.